angular-ui/ui-grid/README.md

 The testing setup is based on the [angular-seed project](https://github.com/angular/angular-seed/).

-Make sure to set your CHROME_BIN environment variable to the pull path to chrome.exe (not just its directory).
+Make sure to set your CHROME_BIN environment variable to the full path to chrome.exe (not just its directory).

 ### Grunt tasks